nguyennguyenbk04/bn-pipeline/README.md

-# DE_project: Real-Time Data Lakehouse Pipeline
+# Real-time MySQL to Azure Data Lake e-commerce pipeline with Debezium, Kafka, and Spark

-**DE_project** is a ready-to-use data pipeline for real-time analytics.
+This project provides a ready-to-use, production-grade data pipeline for real-time analytics.
 It captures changes from a MySQL database and streams them to Azure Data Lake using Debezium, Kafka, and Apache Spark.
-The project is organized for easy setup and analytics, even if you’re new to the stack.
+The setup is designed for easy deployment, robust ETL, and scalable analytics.

+The included example uses an e-commerce database schema, making it easy to understand and adapt for similar real-world scenarios.

 ---